phax/peppol-reporting/README.md

 # News and Noteworthy

+v4.0.0 - 2025-08-27
+* Requires Java 17 as the minimum version
+* Updated to ph-commons 12.0.0
+* Removed all code marked as deprecated for removal
+* [SQL] Updated to Flyway 11.x

-* v3.1.0 - 2025-04-11
+v3.1.0 - 2025-04-11
 * [SQL] Requires ph-db 7.1.0
 * [MongoDB] Extended `PeppolReportingBackendMongoDBSPI` API
 * [SQL] Renamed class `EDatabaseType` to `EReportingDatabaseType` (internal backwards incompatible change)
 * [SQL] Renamed class `FlywayMigrator` to `ReportingFlywayMigrator` (internal backwards incompatible change)
 * [SQL] Removed class `ReportingFlywayConfiguration` in favour of `ReportingFlywayConfigurationBuilder`
 * [SQL] Replaced class `EReportingDatabaseType` with `EDatabaseSystemType` from ph-db
 * [SQL] Reworked class `ReportingJdbcConfiguration` to be based on a new shared class from ph-db

-* v3.0.3 - 2024-11-27
+v3.0.3 - 2024-11-27
 * Calling the `PeppolReportingHelper.isDocumentTypeEligableForReporting` method in all backends to avoid the need for outside filtering

-* v3.0.2 - 2024-10-31
+v3.0.2 - 2024-10-31
 * Added new method `PeppolReportingBackend.setBackendService(IPeppolReportingBackendSPI)` to explicitly set the backend
 * [CSV] Added missing write locking in CSV backend

-* v3.0.1 - 2024-08-12
+v3.0.1 - 2024-08-12
 * Added new submodule `peppol-reporting-backend-sql` to support PostgreSQL and MySQL

-* v3.0.0 - 2024-06-28
+v3.0.0 - 2024-06-28
 * Extracted `peppol-reporting-datatypes` submodule
 * Extracted `peppol-reporting-testfiles` submodule
 * Changed the Java package names from `com.helper.*` to `com.helger.*` - LOL

-* v2.2.5 - 2024-03-29
+v2.2.5 - 2024-03-29
 * Updated to ph-commons 11.1.5
 * Ensured Java 21 compatibility

-* v2.2.4 - 2024-03-21
+v2.2.4 - 2024-03-21
 * Added new submodule `peppol-reporting-backend-csv` that uses a CSV file as the backend to store reporting items

-* v2.2.3 - 2024-03-05
+v2.2.3 - 2024-03-05
 * Added the possibility to provide username and password via configuration for the Redis backend.
 See [PR #13](https://github.com/phax/peppol-reporting/pull/13) - thx @TaKO8Ki

-* v2.2.2 - 2024-01-29
+v2.2.2 - 2024-01-29
 * Moved the method `PeppolReportingItem.isValidCountryCode(String)` to class `PeppolReportingHelper`
 * Added a constant `CPeppolReporting.REPLACEMENT_COUNTRY_CODE` for the `ZZ` code for invalid incoming country codes
 * Added a constant `CPeppolReporting.OPENPEPPOL_PARTICIPANT_ID` for the default receiver PID

-* v2.2.1 - 2023-12-31
+v2.2.1 - 2023-12-31
 * Made the collection name customizable in the MongoDB backend
 * Fixed an error in iterating in the "in-memory" backend when only entries from the last day of the period are present

-* v2.2.0 - 2023-12-07
+v2.2.0 - 2023-12-07
 * Modified classes `EUSRReportingItemList` and `TSRReportingItemList` so that the list is only iterated once and is based on `Iterable`.
 Backwards incompatible change.
 * Extended class `IPeppolReportingBackendSPI` with method `iterateReportingItems` to be able to lazily iterate over a data source.
 See [#2](https://github.com/phax/peppol-reporting/issues/2) - thx @iansmirlis

-* v2.1.6 - 2023-11-10
+v2.1.6 - 2023-11-10
 * Updated EUSR Schematron to v1.1.4

-* v2.1.5 - 2023-11-02
+v2.1.5 - 2023-11-02
 * Updated EUSR Schematron to v1.1.3 and TSR Schematron to v1.0.4

-* v2.1.4 - 2023-10-12
+v2.1.4 - 2023-10-12
 * Updated EUSR Schematron to v1.1.2 and TSR Schematron to v1.0.3

-* v2.1.3 - 2023-09-21
+v2.1.3 - 2023-09-21
 * Updated EUSR Schematron to v1.1.1 and TSR Schematron to v1.0.2

-* v2.1.2 - 2023-09-12
+v2.1.2 - 2023-09-12
 * Added class `PeppolReportingHelper` with some generic helper methods

-* v2.1.1 - 2023-09-10
+v2.1.1 - 2023-09-10
 * Added new submodule `peppol-reporting-backend-inmemory` that uses memory persistence as the backend to store reporting items
 * Added third party module descriptors
 * Fixed the date time offset when storing to MongoDB

-* v2.1.0 - 2023-09-10
+v2.1.0 - 2023-09-10
 * Added new API package `com.helper.peppol.reporting.api.backend` to define a generic backend API
 * Added new submodule `peppol-reporting-backend-mongodb` that uses MongoDB as the backend to store reporting items
 * Added new submodule `peppol-reporting-backend-redis` that uses Redis as the backend to store reporting items

-* v2.0.0 - 2023-07-21
+v2.0.0 - 2023-07-21
 * Changed the Maven Group ID to be `com.helger.peppol` instead of `com.helger`
 * Introduced the new submodule `peppol-reporting-api`
 * Changed some of the package names introduced in v1.2.0 to reflect the submodule name
 * Using Maven Bundle plugin to create OSGI bundles

-* v1.2.0 - 2023-07-20
+v1.2.0 - 2023-07-20
 * Added data models to easily build End User Statistics Reports v1.1.0 in code
 * Added data models to easily build Transaction Statistics Reports v1.0.1 in code

-* v1.1.0 - 2023-07-02
+v1.1.0 - 2023-07-02
 * Updated to support EUSR 1.1.0

-* v1.0.0 - 2023-04-26
+v1.0.0 - 2023-04-26
 * Initial Version
 * Supports EUSR 1.0.0 and TSR 1.0.1

 ---